 3. THEY WERE DISCOVERED BY ACCIDENT

-Despite the massive size and breadth of the Black Hill Caverns, most of them weren’t uncovered by people looking for caves at all.
-Rushmore Cave remained hidden until 1876, when a log flume broke and spilled water onto a hillside.
+Despite the massive size and breadth of Black Hills caverns, most of them weren’t uncovered by people looking for caves at all.
+Rushmore Cave remained hidden until 1876 when a log flume broke and spilled water onto a hillside.
 Loggers noticed the water rushing into a hole in the ground, revealing an entrance to the cave.
-Similarly, in 1929, two men looking for a lost dog discovered Wonderland Cave when their search led them into one of the cavern’s upper rooms.
-After a short and futile search for gold within its walls, the men decided to open Wonderland Cave for commercial tours during the Summer of 1930.
+That's not the only one to be discovered by accident.
+A local adventurer in the early 20th century encountered wind coming from a natural opening in the ground.
+A local doctor ended up owning the property, and after exploring the cave throughout the early 1930s, he opened Black Hills Caverns for tours in the summer of 1939.
+In 1929, two men looking for a lost dog discovered Wonderland Cave when their search led them into one of the cavern’s upper rooms.
+After a short and futile search for gold within the rocky walls, the men decided to open the cave for commercial tours during the summer of 1930.

 4. JEWEL CAVE IS ACTUALLY A MISNOMER